mkpetterson/sfcrime/README.md

 ## Digging Deeper: Time Series Analysis and Forecasting

-### Time Series Analysis

 Time Series Analysis included looking at the trend-seasonal-residual composition of the crime and modeling via ARIMA.
 Crime was forecasted through 2020 using the paramters found in the best fit ARIMA model.

 The [statsmodels](https://www.statsmodels.org/stable/tsa.html) library was used for all time series analysis and data was resampled at different intervals prior to differencing.

-The order of operations were as follows:
+The order of operations are as follows:
 1. Resample data at various intervals to look at the TSR decomposition.
-2. Transform our non stationary series into a stationary series using differencing.
+2. Check for stationarity and if needed, transform our non stationary series into a stationary series using differencing.
 3. Fit and ARIMA model to the stationary series, picking an initial p, q, r and then doing a grid search for the optimal parameters
 4. Forecasting using the best fit ARIMA model